 '''

+The default suggestion is:

 Warning

 This system is for authorized use only

 '''

 - 5. If you want the message to have a warning icon, in Customize Layout, select Add warning sign. - 6.
 If you want the Login window to show your organization's logo, in Customize Layout, select Add logo and then Browse to an image file.